grange85/ahfow-www/_posts/2023/2023-05-22-my-record-collection-036-dean-britta-the-carnival-is-over.md

 - kramer
 date: 2023-05-22 00:00 +0000
 ---
-The only surprise about Dean Wareham covering The Seekers is that it took until 2020 before he did, with this gorgeous duet of The Carnival is Over with Britta.
+The only surprise about Dean Wareham covering The Seekers is that it took until 2020 before he did, with this gorgeous version of The Carnival is Over with Britta.
 They had originally tried to record it back in 2008 (around the same time they recorded [Friday I'm in Love]({% post_url /2023/2023-04-24-my-record-collection-028-just-like-heaven %})) but abandoned it ... but come the pandemic...

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-and-britta-the-carnival-is-over.jpg" "Dean & Britta - The Carnival is Over" %}